 Kristina moved to Umeå with her husband in 2006 and took up a position at Vaartoe – Centre for Sami Research at Umeå University in Sweden, where she published a report on mediation as a conflict management tool in land conflicts between land owners and Sami reindeer herders.
 In 2011 she was hired to set up and manage an anti-discrimination agency in Umeå, Västerbotten Justice Centre.

 In 2012 she started her PhD studies and in February 2017 she defended her PhD thesis, Extractive Violence on Indigenous County: Sami and Aboriginal Views on Conflicts and Power Relations with Extractive Industries.
-Kristina is currently a Postdoctoral researcher at Umeå University´s Vaartoe – Centre for Sami Research.
+Kristina is currently a researcher at Umeå University´s Vaartoe – Centre for Sami Research.